Slow Down: Keeping Children Safe in School Zones

 By Adam Stone

-Far from being a safe haven, schools can be a danger zone, especially for students walking amongst the crush of cars and busses that converge at drop-off and pick-up times.
+Far from being a safe haven, schools can be a danger zone, especially for students walking amongst the crush of cars and buses that converge at drop-off and pick-up times.

 At least 100 children are killed in collisions while walking to or from school each year in the United States.
 Some 25,000 children are injured annually in school zone accidents, according to California law firm Timothy J. Ryan & Associates.